-- 8.1 The effectiveness of the quality control programs for testing of primary samples shall be measured and be included in the management review of the laboratory. - 8.2 The laboratory's internal quality control programs shall include tolerance limits and corrective action procedures to use when limits are exceeded. - 8.3 Participation in Proficiency Testing (PT) programs shall cover the extent and complexity of analytical procedures.
-Where such PT programs are not available, the laboratory should embark on alternative means of ensuring proficiency (e.g., by a process of interlaboratory comparison with laboratories doing similar work or the development of a mechanism of internal quality control).
-PT programs shall be in accordance with SAC-SINGLAS PROFICIENCY TECH NOTE 001
+- The effectiveness of the quality control programs for testing of primary samples shall be measured and be included in the management review of the laboratory. - 8.2 The laboratory's internal quality control programs shall include tolerance limits and corrective action procedures to use when limits are exceeded.
+The quality control data shall be reviewed at regular intervals that may detect trends in examination performance that may indicate problems in the examination system. - 8.3 Participation in Proficiency Testing (PT) programs shall cover the extent and complexity of analytical procedures.
+Where such PT programs are not available, the laboratory shall embark on alternative means of ensuring proficiency (e.g., by a process of inter-laboratory comparison with laboratories doing similar work or the development of a mechanism of internal quality control).
+Test facilities shall refer to Technical Note PROF 001 for details on participation in PT programmes. - The Study Director or designate shall review and monitor the results of PT and participate in the documentation of corrective actions.